graphicxtras.com > Lattice shapes for Photoshop CC CS6 CS5 CS4 2015 Elements inc. connections, lines, links

-You can use the lattice shapes to create commercial as well as personal work, you can also use the custom shapes for Adobe PS and PS Elements to create items that can be used in turn to create items for sale.
-You can use the lattice custom shapes for Photoshop to create logos, books, mugs, ties, illustrations, web pages, adverts, surreal, frames, scrapbooking, perfume bottles, tech documents, packaging, videos and much more.
+You can use them to create commercial as well as personal work, you can also use them to create items that can be used in turn to create items for sale.
+You can use them to create logos, books, mugs, ties, illustrations, web pages, adverts, surreal, frames, scrapbooking, perfume bottles, tech documents, packaging, videos and much more.
 If you have any questions, please contact us via our contact page (email, twitter, youtube etc) - always happy to answer any of your queries

 They can be used on their own but you can also duplicate them (if used as a layer) and position / rotate / scale and combine with the original.
 You can also combine them with the other paths included in the set as well as any other sets that you may have.
 You can also combine them with other elements such as ellipse tool and rectangle tool and polygon tool.
 You can combine them in many ways such as adding them to an existing item or perhaps subtracting from an existing item as well as intersecting / dividing and more.
 You can copy the path to the pasteboard and manipulate the points and curves in Adobe Illustrator (assuming that you have that if you are part of the creative cloud subscription) and re-paste the altered paths into Adobe ® Photoshop ®.
 You can use them to create millions of unique combinations of vector graphics (as well as pixel fill, if flattened)